Question 129·Medium·Rhetorical Synthesis

 Match notes to ‘cause’ and ‘effect’

-Look for clear causal language in the choices
+Look for causal language

 Step-by-step Explanation